The Best Motorcycle Insurance Companies for 2021

 As we’ve already mentioned, the other downside to the claims process is that Safeco doesn’t offer agreed value coverage.
 That means you’re better off insuring your vintage motorcycle somewhere else.

-Full roadside assistance
+- Complete roadside assistance package

 One of the additional offers at Allstate is coverage for towing and labor in case of a breakdown or an accident on the road.
-If you own a Harley-Davidson or a Touring bike, this service is included with your policy at no extra cost.
+If you own a Harley-Davidson or a Touring bike, this service is included with your policy at no extra premium cost.

 As for roadside assistance, there are several packages on offer, starting as low as $25 per year.
 Once you pick up your new policy, this low-priced add-on immediately becomes available, but you can also select a $79 annual plan that extends to the rest of your family.
 In either case, Allstate provides 24/7 services across the United States, Canada, Puerto Rico, and the US Virgin Islands, whether it’s repairing a flat tire, filling up your tank, or jump-starting your bike.
 Assistance is fast, arriving in less than 30 minutes, and is available at your fingertips via the app.